Seeking value primarily in the non-US developed markets

 Highlights

-The Causeway International Value Equity Fund ("Fund"), on a net asset value basis, modestly outperformed the MSCI EAFE Index during the month.
-On a gross return basis, Fund holdings in the food beverage & tobacco, consumer staples distribution & retail, and utilities industry groups contributed to relative performance.
-Holdings in pharmaceuticals & biotechnology, capital goods, and banks industry groups, offset some of the performance compared to the Index.
-The top contributor to return was health food & beverage producer, Danone (France).
-Other notable contributors included banking & financial services company, UniCredit S.p.A.
-(Italy), and convenience store operator, Alimentation Couche-Tard (Canada).
-The largest detractor was banking & financial services company, Barclays PLC (United Kingdom).
-Additional notable detractors included rolling stock, signaling, & services provider for the rail industry, Alstom SA (France), and pharmaceutical giant, Sanofi (France).
+The Causeway International Value Fund ("Fund"), on a net asset value basis, outperformed the Index during the month, due primarily to stock selection.
+On a gross return basis, Fund holdings in the semiconductors & semi equipment, capital goods, and materials industry groups contributed to relative performance.
+Holdings in the financial services, transportation, and consumer services industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was the commercial aerospace and defense company, Rolls-Royce Holdings Plc (United Kingdom).
+Other notable contributors included semiconductor company, Renesas Electronics Corp.
+(Japan), and beverage company, Anheuser-Busch InBev SA/NV (Belgium).
+The largest detractor was payment service provider, Worldline SA (France).
+Additional notable detractors included alcoholic beverage distributor, Diageo Plc (United Kingdom), and robotics manufacturer, FANUC Corp.
+(Japan).

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the Fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings are subject to risk.
 A company may reduce or eliminate its dividend, causing losses to a fund.
 International and emerging markets investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets and smaller companies involve additional risks and higher volatility.